composify-js/composify/README.md

   </p>
 </div>

-## 👋 Introduction

-Welcome to Composify!

-Composify is an open-source toolkit that lets you build pages visually, using your own production components.
-Think of it as a WYSIWYG editor that's powered by your component library, not some generic widget set.

-Engineers build components once, and Composify empowers anyone on the team—from marketing to product—to visually compose pages with them.
-The result is faster iteration, fewer developer bottlenecks, and a massive productivity boost for everyone.

-Find out more at our [website](https://composify.js.org).

-## 📖 Documentation

-Visit [https://composify.js.org/docs](https://composify.js.org/docs) to view the full documentation.
+## What is Composify?

+Composify is a visual page builder for React that works with your own components.

+Most WYSIWYG editors force you to use their generic component set.
+Composify takes a different approach—you register your production components once, and then anyone on your team can use them to build pages visually.
+Your design system stays intact, but now marketing and content teams can compose pages without filing tickets.

+It's just a React component, so it works with Next.js, Remix, or any React environment.
+You own your data and there's no vendor lock-in.

+Check out the [live demo](https://composify.js.org/demo) to see it in action.

-## 🚀 Getting Started
+## Getting Started

 ### Installation

-Add Composify to your project using your favorite package manager:
+Install Composify with your preferred package manager:

 ```bash
 # npm